NSakib01/24-58148-2_LoginSystem/README.md

 ### Vulnerable version - demonstration only, never compiled

 The supplied sample constructed SQL by joining control values into the command text.
-The equivalent vulnerable pattern is shown below only because the report requires the demonstration:

 ```csharp
 // INSECURE DEMONSTRATION ONLY - not present in any .cs source file
 string unsafeSql = "SELECT Username FROM dbo.Users WHERE Username='"